-Bhasha Dam inevitable for country’s uplift: CJP
+Bhasha dam inevitable for country’s uplift: CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHAKDARA: Chief Justice of Pakistan (CJP) Mian Saqib Nisar said on Sunday that the Bhasha Dam would be constructed as it was inevitable for the development and strong economy of the country.
+CHAKDARA: Chief Justice of Pakistan (CJP) Mian Saqib Nisar said on Sunday that Bhasha dam would be constructed as it was inevitable for the development and strong economy of the country.

-"The Bhasha Dam would be built at all costs as it was indispensable for overcoming the electricity shortage in the country and growth of economy," he said and added that dams were the need of the hour.
+“The Bhasha dam would be built at all cost as it was indispensable for overcoming electricity shortage in the country and growth of economy,” he said and added that dams were the need of the hour.

 To a question, the CJP said that steps were being taken by the Supreme Court for speedy trial of cases.
-"Judges and Qazis of judiciary are the servants to public and their duty is to facilitate them," he stated.
+“Judges and Qazis of judiciary were the servants to public and their duty was to facilitate them,” he stated.

-CHAKDARA: Chief Justice of Pakistan (CJP) Mian Saqib Nisar said on Sunday that the Bhasha Dam would be constructed as it was inevitable for the development and strong economy of the country.
+CHAKDARA: Chief Justice of Pakistan (CJP) Mian Saqib Nisar said on Sunday that Bhasha dam would be constructed as it was inevitable for the development and strong economy of the country.

-"The Bhasha Dam would be built at all costs as it was indispensable for overcoming the electricity shortage in the country and growth of economy," he said and added that dams were the need of the hour.
+“The Bhasha dam would be built at all cost as it was indispensable for overcoming electricity shortage in the country and growth of economy,” he said and added that dams were the need of the hour.

 To a question, the CJP said that steps were being taken by the Supreme Court for speedy trial of cases.
-"Judges and Qazis of judiciary are the servants to public and their duty is to facilitate them," he stated.
+“Judges and Qazis of judiciary were the servants to public and their duty was to facilitate them,” he stated.

 Comments